Coping with fussy eaters

 • Think small: A big pile of food on the plate can be off-putting for children.
 Try tiny broccoli florets, small squares of toast, super-thin apple slices.

-• Serve a new food with a food they like: mix an unfamiliar food, like peppers, into pasta sauce, soup, or curry – but don’t try and hide them under other foods otherwise you risk the whole meal being rejected.
+• Serve a new food with a food they like, mix an unfamiliar food, like peppers, into pasta sauce, soup, or curry – but don’t try and hide them under other foods otherwise you risk the whole meal being rejected.

 • Keep trying!
 If a food is rejected, it doesn’t mean they will never eat it.
 Children’s tastes do change over time.
 It can take up to eight to 10 attempts to get a child to eat a new food.

 • Invite other children round who you know eat heartily!
-Experiments have shown that children often copy their peers at meal times.
+Experiments have shown that children often copy their peers at mealtimes.

 Further resources

-Other organisations that may be useful:
+Other organisations that can help